Sparronator9999/YAMDCC/README.md

 - Laptop model, system specifications (CPU, GPU), and OS version
 - A detailed description of the problem
-- Reproduction steps
+- Steps to reproduce the issue
-- Relevant screenshots
+- Relevant screenshots when needed

 However, know that I **don't check my GitHub page very often** when I'm not working on anything, so your issue may remain open for a while before I answer it.

 ## Roadmap

-- [ ] Make sure GitHub didn't break anything after initial upload
+- [x] Make sure GitHub didn't break anything after the initial upload
 - [ ] Config UI fixes:
-  - [ ] Add button to create and delete fan profiles
+  - [x] Add button to create and delete fan profiles
   - [ ] Add option to uninstall service
+  - [ ] Probably more that I haven't thought of yet
 - [ ] Config generation for MSI laptops
   - This would only work because many MSI laptops have almost identical EC register locations for all the relevent settings we change
   - The only thing we need to do is get the default fan curve from the user's laptop, and add it to the default fan profile.
 - [ ] Command line support
+  - The beginning of a CLI for MSI Fan Control exists, just not publicly yet
-- [ ] Support for creating laptop configs using the GUI interface
+- [ ] Support for editing laptop config registers using the GUI interface
+  - This would allow for creating configs for other laptop brands from the config UI
-  - Currently, the only way to make a new config for MSI Fan Control is to edit the XML directly
+  - Currently, the only way to do this is to edit the XML directly

 ## Contributing